rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### Terms and functions

-The following list shows some of the most commmon MySQL terms and commands mentioned perviously and their functions:
+The following list shows some of the most common MySQL terms and commands mentioned previously and their functions:

 - **ALL PRIVILEGES**: All access (to specific DB / everything)
 - **CREATE**: Create new tables / DBs
 - **DROP**: Delete tables / DBs
 - **DELETE**: Delete rows from tables
 - **INSERT**: Insert rows into tables
-- **SELECT**: Use the Select command to read through DBs   (read only)
+- **SELECT**: Use the Select command to read through DBs (read-only)
 - **UPDATE**: Update table rows
 - **USAGE**: No privileges, default
 - **GRANT OPTION**: Grant or remove other users' privileges